shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Gra looked into Reesu’s eyes.
 “Thank you.”
 He knelt on the ground in front of the end table and wrote out the note, then packed the quill back in his bag.
 “Oh wait!
 Shouldn’t we also write a note to Silber, to discharge him from his duties?”

 “Ok now you’re just stalling.”
 Reesu plucked out one of her eyelashes and stuck it into something sticky.
 She chanted some ancient words while holding Gra in the air.
 They both vanished.
+The eyelash in the gum arabic fell to the floor.
 Then the claw marks on the door appeared and the door shut, but only enough to be ajar.

 =======